 For Administrative and Professional staff (codes 100/110) and Professional Research Staff (Code 103): An employee may request a leave of absence of up to three months for personal reasons, including child care for newborn or newly adopted children.
 This type of leave is granted at the discretion of the person to whom the employee reports, who must obtain the approval of the School/Unit's Human Resources Officer.

-For Office (codes 106/116) and Technical (codes 104/114) staff: Grants of personal leave are discretionary with the University, must be approved by the School/Unit's Human Resources Officer and are not subject to the grievance and arbitration provisions of the Local 3882 Collective Bargaining Agreement.
+For Office (codes 106/116) and Technical (codes 104/114) staff: Grants of personal leave are discretionary with the University, must be approved by the School/Unit's Human Resources Officer and Assistant Vice President for Human Resources and are not subject to the grievance and arbitration provisions of the Local 3882 Collective Bargaining Agreement.

 For Service staff (codes 107/117) covered by a collective bargaining agreement, please refer to the appropriate contract for all information about personal leave.
 For Service staff (codes 107/117) not covered by a collective bargaining agreement, please contact the Employee Relations Office.